InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 There are certain expenses you probably haven’t incurred as a rural resident.
 From public transportation and paid parking to higher prices on groceries and nightlife, city living comes at a cost.
 You have opportunities to save money, but it’s crucial to document your finances to ensure you’ll be able to live the lifestyle you envision without breaking the bank.

 Buildings often have a bike room or storage rental area for residents who need extra space.
 You can also find storage units around the city to rent on a monthly or annual basis.
 If you’d rather avoid these extra costs, donate or toss out any unwanted items before you pack up your home.
 From unworn clothing to broken or damaged items, it’s natural to keep things if you don’t have a reason to get rid of them right then and there.
 A move to a city is the perfect opportunity to purge any unwanted items and start fresh.
-It’s also a great time to help people in need through donations to local charities.
+It’s also a great time to help people in need through local charity donations.

 Identify Transportation Options